-Shareholders' equity was \$153.6 million at June 30, 2019, an increase of \$15.2 million from June 30, 2018.
-The increase was primarily due to earnings of \$13.9 million, which included the effects of the Reorganization.
-Additionally, there was stock-based compensation of \$1.4 million, an increase in accumulated other comprehensive income of \$623 thousand and \$359 thousand in dividends paid on common stock.
+Shareholders' equity was \$164.7 million at June 30, 2020, an increase of \$11.2 million from June 30, 2019.
+The increase was primarily due to net income of \$22.7 million, partially offset by the repurchase of 853,098 shares of voting common stock at a weighted average price per share of \$13.45, which resulted in an \$11.5 million reduction in shareholders' equity.

 See Note 9 of the Notes to the Financial Statements for information on the Bank's capital ratios.
-Regulatory capital ratios for the Bank currently exceed all applicable requirements, including the commitments made to the Bureau to maintain minimum Tier 1 leverage and total capital ratios of 8.5% and 13.5%, respectively.
+Regulatory capital ratios for the Bank currently exceed all applicable requirements.